divya-mohan0209/katacoda-scenarios/wasm-examples/step5.md

-Spin up a web server
+Spin up a web server to view the contents.

 ```
 http-server -p 80